edgedb/edgedb/docs/edgeql/ddl/props.rst

     property resolve to an empty value.
 Child properties **always** inherit the *required* attribute, i.e it is not possible to make a required property non-required by extending it.

+:eql:synopsis:`OPTIONAL`
+    This is the default qualifier assumed when no qualifier is specified, but it can also be specified explicitly.
+The property is considered *optional* for the parent object type, i.e. it is possible for the property to resolve to an empty value.

 :eql:synopsis:`MULTI`
     Specifies that there may be more than one instance of this property